 Considering the statistics above, it will come as no surprise that today’s leading ecommerce brands are placing increasing emphasis on loyalty programmes, from Amazon Prime to Marriott Rewards.
 However, loyalty initiatives like these focus on deepening the relationship with customers that are already highly engaged with a brand.
 How do businesses convert one-time buyers into faithful, return customers ripe for induction into loyalty initiatives?

-Modern consumers – millennials chief among them – want to feel not commoditised but engaged by the brands they buy from.
-As a result, a good post-purchase and pre-loyalty programme should focus not on the next sale but on earning the customer’s interest.
+Modern consumers – Millennials chief among them – want to feel not commoditised but engaged by the brands they buy from.
+As a result, and just as with the post-purchase email, a good post-purchase and pre-loyalty programme should focus not on the next sale but on increasing engagement.
 As Accenture’s customer loyalty report notes:

 “Rather than investing in initiatives aimed at directly increasing the wallet share of loyal customers, companies can benefit from placing greater investment emphasis on leveraging the goodwill and word-of-mouth generated by the loyal base as a source of “warm” acquisitions.
 That means recalibrating investments to focus on retaining customers with highly satisfying experiences and leveraging their connections to acquire new customers.
 That’s where the hidden pools of loyalty returns lie.”

-Businesses that prioritise retention over acquisition report a 3x faster increase in market share than those which focus primarily on acquisition.
-So what is holding CMOs back from achieving their goals?
+Businesses that prioritise retention over acquisition report superior growth – so what is holding CMOs back from achieving their goals?
 According to Forbes Insights, 33% of marketers believe that issues with content quality and quantity are mitigating factors in the drive to boost customer lifetime value.